fabilab/treasuremap/README.md

 Treasuremap is a variation of UMAP that embeds a network with some fixed nodes.

 ## Brief description
-`treasuremap` is a Python package to embed a network (often a single cell omics network) similar to UMAP [1].
+`treasuremap` is a Python package to embed a network (often a single cell omics network) derived from UMAP [1].
 Unlike UMAP, you can specify the coordinates of some nodes/cells if they are already known.
 They will not change, while the rest of the space warps around them.

 treasuremap's superpower is using the coordinates from a known embedding (e.g. a cell atlas) and harmonizing a new data set onto that preexisting map.